aldohemsn/persona-translation-analyzer/README.md

 # Persona Translation Analyzer

-A sophisticated, two-part system for AI-powered translation quality assessment, moving beyond literal accuracy to diagnose issues of style, structure, and nuance.
+A sophisticated, client-side tool for AI-powered translation quality assessment, moving beyond literal accuracy to diagnose issues of style, structure, and nuance through a calibrated analytical framework.

 ## The Core Concept: A Three-Persona Framework

 Traditional translation analysis often focuses on grammatical correctness and literal equivalence.
 This project introduces a more holistic model, evaluating a translation from three distinct cognitive roles, or "Personas."
-This framework allows for a deeper, more actionable critique that mirrors the complex cognitive process of a professional human translator.
+This framework allows for a deeper, more actionable critique that mirrors the complex cognitive process of a professional human translator, identifying not just _what_ is wrong, but _why_ it went wrong.

 1.  **The Analyst (Source Comprehension Expert):** This persona is singularly focused on the **source text**.
 Its mission is to conduct a thorough investigation of the original material, ensuring a complete and precise understanding of its facts, intent, style, and subtext.